 Its geometric capabilities are still relatively limited.
 Although it can achieve the most complex geometric shapes, it is more complex than a 3-axis milling machine, but still cannot achieve the same results as many 3D printers.
 For example, even a 5-axis CNC milling machine cannot manufacture hollow spheres from solid blanks.

 Materials are wasted during the production process.
-Depending on the technology of the 3D printer, CNC milling machines may waste more materials (after all, it is a subtractive manufacturing process).
+Depending on the technology of the 3D printer, CNC fixture machines may waste more materials (after all, it is a subtractive manufacturing process).
 However, this situation can sometimes be alleviated because factory waste such as aluminum and steel can often be collected and recycled into new inventory.

 Obviously, these are not enough reasons to avoid 5-axis CNC machining, but it is still best to keep this in mind when dealing with projects that can benefit from a 5-axis approach.